signalfx/integrations/aws-redshift/README.md

 ### METRICS

-For more information about the metrics emitted by Amazon Redshift, visit the service's homepage at https://aws.amazon.com/redshift/.
+For more information about the metrics emitted by Amazon Redshift, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/redshift/">https://aws.amazon.com/redshift/</a>.

 ### LICENSE